Golden Retriever

 Temperament:

-Golden Retriever is a very popular dog breed.
-He is characterized by his obedience and has a high intelligence.
-He is a working dog that has no problems even with extreme weather conditions.
-The Golden Retriever has a friendly, amiable nature and is very trusting.
-His protective instincts are few and he is not aggressive.
-The Retriever tends to stray easily and needs a lot of exercise and exercise.
+The Golden Retriever is a popular dog breed.
+It is characterized by obedience and high intelligence.
+It is a working dog that is not affected by extreme weather conditions.
+The Golden Retriever has a friendly, loving nature and is very trusting.
+His protective instinct is low and he is not aggressive.
+The retriever tends to stray easily and needs plenty of exercise and exercise.

 Characteristics

 The Golden Retriever is a British dog breed officially recognized by the FCI.
-He has a medium size with up to 61 cm.
-His physique is strong and he has long hair, which can be both straight and wavy.
-Usually the coat has a golden brown or cream coloration.
-It is weather resistant with a dense undercoat.
-It has medium sized floppy ears and a long tail and muzzle.
+It is medium-sized, up to 61 cm high.
+It is strongly built and has long, straight or wavy hair.
+The coat is usually golden brown or cream-colored.
+It is weather-resistant with a dense undercoat.
+It has medium-sized floppy ears, a long tail and a long muzzle.

-Unfortunately, many Golden Retrievers suffer from certain Hereditary diseases.
-These include especially elbow dysplasia and hip dysplasia.
-Epilepsy and other hereditary diseases are also detected above average in this breed.
+Unfortunately, many Golden Retrievers suffer from certain hereditary diseases.
+These include elbow dysplasia and hip dysplasia in particular.
+Epilepsy and other hereditary diseases also occur more frequently than average in this breed.
 Tumor formation is also frequently diagnosed.
-The Golden Retriever has a life expectancy of ten to twelve years.
+The Golden Retriever has a life expectancy of 10 to 12 years.

 Coat care: